gregrecco67/AudiblePlanets/README2.md

 ### Main Page

 The four revolving bodies are controlled by the four panes of the OSC section.
-Their distances from the center can be modulated by any of the four envelopes to the right.
+The radii of their orbits can be modulated by any of the four envelopes to the right.
 Their relative speeds can be adjusted with the "Coarse" and "Fine" controls, or an absolute frequency can be set with the "Fixed" control.
 Normally (when the wave is set to "Sine"), the motion of the body is uniform and circular.
 In this mode, adjusting the relative starting points of the various oscillations (with the "Phase" control) can change the sound a lot.
 When a different wave is selected, the sound is richer and individual phase differences matter less.

 In the Timbre section, you can modify the position of the equant and the mix of modulated and demodulated signal.
 Since the size of all the orbits is variable, a planet or planets may pass very close to the equant, or even through it, resulting in sharp corners and/or discontinuities (and some aliasing, less in v1.2).
 This could (and can) be avoided by making the outer orbits smaller, but that also reduces their contribution to the overall sound.
 Finally, the "Algorithm" control switches between different arrangements of the oscillators, with different "terminal" bodies.
 In many cases, the first algorithm (1-2-3-4) is the harshest, and the last the least harsh (since the modulation is less compounded), but the effects vary depending on the relative sizes of the orbits and other factors, so it's worth trying out different algorithm settings as you're trying to dial in a sound.
 There's also a dedicated filter, with cutoff, resonance, and key tracking controls, and a variety of common filter types.
 There's also an auxiliary oscillator, for the sake of layering.